 Kids can be particularly at risk for sports injuries for a variety of reasons.
 Kids, especially those younger than 8 years old, are less coordinated and have slower reaction times than adults because they are still growing and developing.
 Also, kids mature at different rates, with differences in height and weight between kids of the same age.
 And when kids of varying sizes play sports together, there can be an increased risk of injury.

 As kids grow bigger and stronger, the potential for injury increases, largely because of the amount of force involved.
 For example, a collision between two 8-year-old Pee-Wee football players who weigh 65 or 70 pounds each does not produce as much force as that produced by two 16-year-old high school football players who may each weigh up to 200 pounds.

-Also, kids may not assess the risks of certain activities as fully as adults might.
-So they might unknowingly take risks that can result in injuries.
+Also, kids may not judge the risks of certain activities as well as adults would, which can lead to injuries.

-You can help prevent your kids from being injured by following some simple guidelines:
+You can help protect your kids from being injured by following some simple guidelines:

 It's important for kids to use proper equipment and safety gear that is the correct size and fits well.
 For example, they should wear helmets for baseball, softball, bicycle riding, and hockey.
 They also should wear helmets while they're inline skating or riding scooters and skateboards.

 Ask your child's coach about the appropriate helmets, shoes, mouthguards, athletic cups and supporters, and padding.
 For racquet sports, field hockey, lacrosse, basketball, softball, and baseball, ask about any protective eyewear, like shatterproof glasses.